How Does Solar Power Reduce Your Power Bill?

 Of course, all of the above information assumes that you won’t be adding battery storage later.

-To keep it simple, we have not included the impact batteries will have on your power bill or the recommended system size – as this gets a little more complicated again.
+To keep it simple, we have not included the impact batteries will have on your power bill or the recommended system size – this gets a little more complicated because there are a few different strategies we can recommend based on when you use electricity, your roof space and your budget.